stuartemiddleton/glosat_table_dataset/README.md

 unzip WR_Devon_Extern.zip
 ```

+# Train models

-# train models (if not using available pretrained model checkpoints)
+This is only needed if you are not using the available pretrained model checkpoints.

 ```
 cd /data/glosat_table_dataset/mmdetection